Program overview

 Program Structure

-The Early Childhood Education diploma program is designed to be completed within two academic years of full-time study.
-The program structure includes a combination of theoretical learning and practical experience, ensuring that students are well-prepared for their future careers.
-Key features of the program include:
+The Early Childhood Education diploma program is designed to be completed within two years of full-time study.
+The program offers a comprehensive curriculum that prepares students for a rewarding career in early childhood education.
+Key features of the program structure include:

-- Experiential learning opportunities through the Living Classroom.
+• Experiential learning opportunities through NBCC's innovative Living Classroom.

 Featured Experiences